The United States Surgeon General on Dec. 8 released a new report calling e-cigarettes “a major public health concern.”

 USC’s Jonathan Samet, distinguished professor and director of the USC Institute for Global Health, contributed to the development of the chapter on e-cigarette policy.
 Samet is an expert in tobacco and public health and the Flora L. Thornton Chair of the Department of Preventive Medicine at the Keck School of Medicine of USC.
 He was the senior scientific editor of the 2014 surgeon general’s report “The Health Consequences of Smoking—50 years of progress.”

-The new report on e-cigarettes extensively cites research by USC faculty in the department of preventive medicine.
+The new report on e-cigarettes extensively cites research by USC faculty in the department of Population and Public Health Sciences.
 Their most recent study published in JAMA last month found that adolescents who regularly vape have a higher risk of more frequent and heavy smoking six months later.

 “The scientific story is still incomplete for e-cigarettes and we are living in an age of misinformation”